Emile Lauzzana, AIA, LEED AP

 This savings could translate to over $1 million annually for DPS, providing additional resources for education.
 This is equivalent to over 10 new teachers!

 See who’s In!

-The 50 DPS schools participating in the DPS Go Green Challenge have nominated a school Sustainability Coordinator and formed a Green Team comprised of students, faculty and staff.
+The 70-plus DPS schools participating in the DPS Go Green Challenge have nominated a school Sustainability Coordinator and formed a Green Team comprised of students, faculty and staff.

 The Challenge encourages participants to engage sustainable and green practices that boost student achievement, increase the district’s financial stability, and have a positive community impact.